 With the help of water and a soft brush, the expert hands of those who have been doing this for years clean the truffle impeccably, very gently, without ruining it.

-In those parts of the truffle that are a bit trickier, you can help with the tip of a small knife.
+In those parts of the truffle that are a little more difficult, you can help yourself with the tip of a small knife.